NethsaraWMRC/Text-to-Math/README.md

 # Word Add-In: Math Expression Generator(Qmath)

-This add-in allows you to easily generate LaTeX-style math expressions from natural language input directly within Word.
+This add-in solves the challenge of creating mathematical documentation without needing to memorize complex LaTeX syntax.
+Users can generate LaTeX-style math expressions from natural language input directly within Word.
+For example, typing “integrate x squared from 0 to 1” will automatically convert to the correct LaTeX expression and render it in your document.

 Follow the instructions below to use the add-in on Word 365 or to run it locally.

----

 ## Table of Contents